-How to grow your own fresh air by Kamal Meattle
+Grow your own fresh air

 This is a slight departure from our usual articles on musculoskeletal health.
 But the state of health of your joints, muscles and the ergonomic soundness of your surrounding workplace doesn’t add up to much without access to good fresh air.
 Watch and listen to Kamal Meattle at TED on 3 simple home & office plants common in Singapore to improve the quality of air in your home and office.

 Who is Kamal Meattle?

 Kamal Meattle has a vision to reshape commercial building in India using principles of green architecture and sustainable upkeep (including an air-cleaning system that involves massive banks of plants instead of massive banks of HVAC equipment).
 He started the Paharpur Business Centre and Software Technology Incubator Park (PBC-STIP), in New Delhi, in 1990 to provide “instant office” space to technology companies.
 PBC-STIP’s website publishes its air quality index every day, and tracks its compliance to the 10 principles of the UN Global Compact, a corporate-citizenship initiative.

 Meattle has long been a environmental activist in India.
 In the 1980s he helped India’s apple industry develop less-wasteful packaging to help save acres of trees.
 He then began a campaign to help India’s millions of scooter drivers use less oil.
 His next plan is to develop a larger version of PBC-STIP, making a green office accessible to more businesses in New Delhi and serving as an example of low-cost, low-energy office life.